JacobLever7/CANIS-HACKATHON-CREAM_TEAM/README.md

 Part 2.
 Machine Learning model to predict misinformation: we developed a machine learning model to train AI to detect false information, based of the data given in the offical Hackathon guidelines.
 - Includes confusion matrix to test accuracy of the model.

+Note to the judge:
+- to run the programs, make sure all libraries and imports are satisfied.
+- load time may vary due to vast size of database.
+Be patient, especially for the detection-model.py.